matt-dray/tide/README.md

 Adjust a data.frame manually with a spreadsheet-like data editor and have R code returned that reproduces the changes.

-This R package is just for fun with no guarantees.
+This R package is just for fun with no guarantees and tested only on macOS with R v4.2.
 The idea [was prompted by a tweet](https://twitter.com/erdirstats/status/1518529179892994049).

 ## Demo